digital-craftsman-de/ids/README.md

 composer require digital-craftsman/ids
 ```

 Additionally, you ether need the `uuid` PHP extension installed or the polyfill `symfony/polyfill-uuid` in your composer requirements.
+Using the `uuid` extension is around twice as fast when handling thousands of ids in one request.

 ## Working with ids